UPBGE/upbge/doc/python_api/rst/bge_types/bge.types.KX_Scene.rst

       Note: When you append an Object with a "module" python controller, you need to append the script (Text) corresponding to the module too.

+   .. method:: convertBlenderCollection(blenderCollection)

+      Converts all bpy.types.Object inside a Collection into its correspondent :class:`KX_GameObject` during runtime.
+      For example, you can append a Collection from another .blend file during bge runtime
+      using: bpy.ops.wm.append(...) then convert the Objects inside the Collection into several KX_GameObject to have logic bricks, physics... converted.
+This is meant to replace libload.

+      Note: When you append an Object with a "module" python controller, you need to append the script (Text) corresponding to the module too.